SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

     Notice that the result is shown and includes the Messages and History tabs.

-This concludes the SAP HANA Database Explorer extension.
+This concludes the appendix on the SAP HANA Database Explorer extension.
 Note that it is also available as a plugin for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SAPSE.hana-database-explorer&ssr=false#overview).

 Back to - [DA261 - SAP HANA Cloud Database Administration and Development](../../../README.md)